The First Motor Car in Antarctica - 1908

 Ernest Shackleton was chosen to be the leader of the British Imperial Antarctic Expedition that left for Antarctica in 1907 aboard the ship Nimrod.
 The expedition had a number of aims both scientific and geographical, in particular there was to be an attempt to reach the South Pole.

-The 4 cylinder, 15 horsepower air cooled car came from the intervention of William Beardmore a major sponsor of the expedition, he had recently taken over Arrol-Johnston to save them from bankruptcy and wanted Scotland to have its own motor industry.
+The 4 cylinder, 12-15 horsepower alcohol-fuelled, air-cooled car came from the intervention of William Beardmore a major sponsor of the expedition, he had recently taken over Arrol-Johnston to save them from bankruptcy and wanted Scotland to have its own motor industry.

 The car was donated for free, though was expected to be used as an advertisement.
-Motor cars were still a very new form of technology and were untested in all manner of situations less demanding than Antarctica, it was anticipated by some that great things could be achieved.
+Motor cars were still a very recent technology at this time, Arrol-Johnston seemed to have the right credentials to make one for Antarctic conditions having already become the first company in the world to make an off-road motor car., they were however untested in all manner of situations less demanding than Antarctica, it was anticipated by some that great things could be achieved.

 "Under favourable circumstances Lieutenant Shackleton